ares333/php-curl/README.md

 Kernel class

 **CurlMulti/My.php**<br>
-A wraper of CurlMulti_Core.Supported very usefull tools and convention.It's very easy to use.All spider shoud inherent this class.
+A wraper of CurlMulti_Core.Very usefull tools and convention is included.It's very easy to use.All spider shoud inherent this class.

 **CurlMulti/Exception.php**<br>
 CurlMulti_Exception